Black Ladies Priory: Later history

-With Thomas Giffard's brief succession to his father's lands, from 1556–1560, Black Ladies became part of the Giffard patrimony.
-While ultimately it was to descend with Chillington itself, Thomas initially used Black Ladies to make provision for a younger son, Humphrey: after Humphrey’s death it was to revert to Thomas’s eldest son and heir, John Giffard.
-In fact, Humphrey outlived John, so the house passed to John’s heir, Walter, some time after 1614.
+With Thomas Giffard's brief succession to his father's lands, from 1556 to 1560, Black Ladies became part of the Giffard patrimony.
+While ultimately it was to descend with Chillington itself, Thomas initially used Black Ladies to make provision for a younger son, Humphrey: after Humphrey's death it was to revert to Thomas's eldest son and heir, John Giffard.
+In fact, Humphrey outlived John, so the house passed to John's heir, Walter, some time after 1614.
 According to the Victoria County History account of Black Ladies Priory, "no part of the priory buildings has survived."
 This echoes the earlier VCH account of the estate, which stated baldly that: "No part of the monastic buildings has survived."
 However, the Brewood parish council website asserts: "Much of the structure pre-dates the Dissolution".
 This is not supported by the building's English Heritage listing, which describes it as: "Country house.
 Late C16 or early C17 with C20 renovations."
 The present house visibly incorporates considerable portions of the Tudor and Jacobean structures erected by the Giffards over the century and so after the Dissolution.
 There was also a complex of service and agricultural buildings.
 The stables, known as the Tudor Barn, now form a separate house, fronted by the priory pond.
 During the Commonwealth and the Protectorate Blackladies was temporarily lost to the Giffards, as they suffered sequestration because of their royalist activities.
 From the early 18th century all or parts of it were leased out and in 1893 it was finally sold, to Major Ernest Vaughan.